marcusoftnet/marcusoftnet.github.io/_posts/2022-11-17-nextjs---testing-async-react-components.md

 but I couldn't get it to work.
 This will have to suffice for now.

 ## Summary

 We made it.
 We now written test for our `async` server components using the React testing library syntax and assertions.

 I haven't mentioned this but the client side components can also be tested in the same manner.
-That is what React testing library was written for, and hence i haven't written much about that here.
+That is what React testing library was written for, and hence I haven't written much about that here.
 Others have done that better than me.

 Hope this helped you.